cluffa/disaster_tweets_nlp_svm/README.md

     ##     (Intercept)      pred_y_text   pred_y_keyword  pred_y_location
     ##         0.16998          0.44545          0.14612          0.05626

 This model is not as accurate as I would like.
+I am not convinced that stacking the models gives any benefit.
+I would like to use a BERT model if I find an easy implementation to use in R.

-I plan to try other methods in the future, use the whole dataset with CV, or tune the models better using a grid searching method.
+In the future, I plan to use the whole dataset with CV, or tune the models better using a grid searching method.
 I also want to use the linked tweets as more predictors.

 ``` r
 tibble(id = test$id,